 Emergency icon

-Sources of information in an emergency include:
+Sources of information in an emergency

 Tsunami icon

-An earthquake can cause a tsunami
+An earthquake can cause a tsunami.

-If you feel an earthquake that is either longer than a minute OR strong enough to knock you off your feet, as soon as the shaking stops, move inland, uphill out of all tsunami zones or to the fifth floor or higher.
+If you FEEL an earthquake that is either longer than a minute OR strong enough to knock you off your feet, as soon as the shaking stops, move inland, uphill out of all tsunami zones or to the fifth floor or higher.

-Don't wait for an official warning, there may not be enough time to send an alert or there could be a problem with the phone network.
+DO NOT WAIT for an official warning, there may not be enough time to send an alert or there could be a problem with the phone network.

 If the earthquake is long OR strong, GET GONE!